mpaglia0/Pelican-tweet/README.md

 ```

 You can follow [this guide](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/) in order to understand the correct procedure to obtain these information from Twitter developers area.

+To re-tweet anything you have simply to cancel the relevant URL from `posted_on_Twitter.txt` file and run `pelican content`.